bitcoin | cryptocurrency | regulation | | 6 min read

 • The number of active developers in the crypto space averages about 27 thousand per month, compared to 20 thousand in the year 2020.

-Contact us if you want to launch a business related to cryptocurrency trading.
+If you want to launch a business related to cryptocurrency trading.
 We are ready to provide a detailed consultation.

 Conclusion